raspberrypilearning/active-assistant/en/step_1.md

 ### Hang time

-This assistant lets you improve your upper body strength by hanging from a low bar (no dangerous heights, please!) for a time you can set.
+This assistant lets you improve your upper body strength.

++ **Download** the code to your micro:bit and run it on batteries.
 + The default hang time is 10 seconds.
-+ Download the code to your micro:bit and run it on batteries.
 + Set a hang time goal: Press Button A to increase the time goal by one second and Button B to decrease it.
 + Put the micro:bit in your pocket and, when you are ready, shout "GO"!
 + The micro:bit will sense the loud sound and start a timer, beeping every second.